ofer026/Python-Reverse-Shell/README.md

 `python3 server.py`
 and wait for connection.

-To see of all your connections type `snake> list` in the interacive prompt.
+To see of all your connections type `snake> list` in the interactive prompt.

 To send commands to one of your connections type `select` and the ID number of the connection.